 With affiliate marketing, every satisfied customer is effectively a marketer and they have a reason to be.
 They get paid commissions for telling their friends about products they bought at your online store.

-A lady who just had a cosmetic range she bought at your store do wonders on the pimples on her face can share affiliate links to her friends through her BlackBerry phone, Twitter, or Facebook and in days some of them may decide to try the product, bringing more sale for just satisfying one customer.
+A lady who just had a cosmetic range she bought at your store do wonders on the pimples on her face can share affiliate links to her friends through her Android phone, Twitter, or Facebook and in days some of them may decide to try the product, bringing in more sales for just satisfying one customer.

 Integrating a transparent affiliate marketing system to your online store will also attract bloggers to promote and market the products you sell at your store as it will offer an alternative business model for bloggers.
 The dominant montisation model currently used by Nigerian bloggers is the pay per click or pay per view advertising model.